 - Bond One-Liner:

 - Parodied in one of the Party Planners sketches, in the middle of an extended What the Hell, Hero? aimed at Bond.Mitchell: Everyone's in shock, except for James, who strolls over to the window, glances down, and says "What a piercing bore."

 Webb: "A piercing bore"?
 There's no such expression!

 Mitchell: Well, right next to the railing was a rock crusher.
 It's pretty clear he'd wanted to say "what a crushing bore" but missed and was making the best of a bad job...

-- The "Agent Suave" sketch revealed that all of the titular superspy's quips and Double Entendres came from a pair of lazy comedy writers sitting in a van outside reading from a book called '1001 Super Spy Jokes'.
-They were also providing this service for the villain.
-This backfired on them.Suave: Lazy double-crossing shits!
+- The "Agent Suave" sketch reveals that all of the titular superspy's quips and Double Entendres come from a pair of lazy comedy writers sitting in a van outside reading from a book called '1001 Super Spy Jokes'.
+They're also providing this service for the villain.
+This backfires on them.Suave: Lazy double-crossing shits!

 Leslie: You made us look like dicks in there!

 Comedy Writer #1: I suppose you're doing this for kicks?

 Suave: That's exactly the kind of shit we're talking about!